Luludotc/Sigma3D/README.md

 # Sigma3D
-* Sigma3D is a basic 3D renderer in made in Python with possible support for physics (hopefully).
+* Sigma3D is a basic 3D renderer in made in Python with possible support for physics in future (hopefully).

 ## Installation